mParticle/firehose-sample/README.md

 The project is instrumented for unit testing with JUnit, run the tests from a command line interface with:

     ./gradlew clean test

+##### JDK Version

+The mParticle Java SDK on which this project depends is compiled using **JDK 1.8**.
+This means that you must use JDK 1.8 to compile this project and execute the tests.

 ### Registration JSON